Implementing strategy? Leadership is job #1.

 Not long ago, we reached out to members of our LinkedIn community to get their thoughts on barriers to successfully implementing a business strategy.
 More than 250 business leaders responded, providing us with a wealth of information on what they have experienced and observed.
 Our investigations confirmed what our experience had suggested.
 There are many things leaders can do to deal effectively with change and give their business strategy the best chance of succeeding.

-In Part 1 of this series, we explored accountability, simplicity and engagement.
+In recent posts, we have explored accountability, simplicity and engagement.
 In Part 2, we’ll take a look at leadership, a critical factor in successfully implementing a business strategy.

 Removing barriers starts at the top